Robert Cushman Murphy: Life and work

 Murphy was born in Brooklyn, New York, to Thomas D. Murphy and Augusta Cushman.
 Around 1906 Murphy assisted Frank Chapman at the American Museum of Natural History and read the proofs of Warblers of North America.
 He was an undergraduate at Brown University, where he graduated in 1911.
-He married Grace Emeline Barstow in 1911 who he met as a student at Brown University.
+He married Grace Emeline Barstow in 1911 whom he met as a student at Brown University.
 Grace persuaded Robert to take a position as naturalist aboard the whaling ship Daisy.
 After their wedding was advanced, the couple sailed to the Caribbean and then he set out to sea for more than a year.
 It was during this period that he wrote the notes that went into his 1947 book Logbook for Grace: Whaling Brig Daisy, 1912-1913 which gives an insight into life aboard the last of the whaling ships.
 He took a special interest in marine birds.
 He lived for a period in Brooklyn where the couple had three children.
 They moved to Westchester County in 1921.
 He explored the marine birds on islands off Peru and wrote about them in Bird Islands of Peru (1925).
 He took part in the Brewster-Sanford Expedition under Rollo H. Beck.
 In 1936 he wrote the two volume Oceanic Birds of South America which is considered a classic.
 He also helped plan the Whitney South Sea Expedition.
 In 1969 the family moved to Stony Brook.
 In 1951, Murphy led the expedition that rediscovered the Bermuda petrel, or cahow, a bird believed to have been extinct for 330 years.
 He wrote over 600 scientific articles apart from his books.